 The temporary residence permit is valid for three years and cannot be further extended.
 In addition, the TRP obliges a foreigner to live and work in one region only.

 The TRP can be issued within or outside the quota limits, which are approved by the RF Government annually for each region of the Russian Federation.

 How to obtain temporary residence permit?

-To obtain the TRP foreign national should personally and on paper submit to the General Directorate of Migration of the Ministry of Internal Affairs of the Russian Federation (hereinafter GUVM) an application with the required documents.
+To obtain a TRP foreign national should personally submit to the General Directorate of Migration of the Ministry of Internal Affairs of the Russian Federation (hereinafter GUVM) a written application with the required documents.
 It takes 6 months for the application to be processed.